(tiotropium bromide and olodaterol) Inhalation Spray

-All LABAs are contraindicated in patients with asthma without use of a long-term asthma control medication [see WARNINGS AND PRECAUTIONS].
+Use of a LABA, including STIOLTO RESPIMAT, without an inhaled corticosteroid is contraindicated in patients with asthma [see WARNINGS AND PRECAUTIONS].
 STIOLTO RESPIMAT is not indicated for the treatment of asthma.

 STIOLTO RESPIMAT is contraindicated in patients with a hypersensitivity to tiotropium, ipratropium, olodaterol, or any component of this product [see WARNINGS AND PRECAUTIONS].

 In clinical trials and postmarketing experience with tiotropium, immediate hypersensitivity reactions, including angioedema (including swelling of the lips, tongue, or throat), itching, or rash have been reported.
 Hypersensitivity reactions were also reported in clinical trials with STIOLTO RESPIMAT.